dxc-technology/halstack-react/lib/src/checkbox/readme.md

         <td><code> any </code></td>
         <td></td>
         <td>No</td>
         <td>Will be passed to the value attribute of the html input element.
-When inside a form, this value will be only submitted if the radio is checked </td>
+When inside a form, this value will be only submitted if the checkbox is checked </td>
     </tr>
     <tr>
         <td>label</td>
         <td><code>string</code></td>
         <td></td>
         <td>No</td>
-        <td>Text to be placed next to the radio.</td>
+        <td>Text to be placed next to the checkbox.</td>
     </tr>
     </tr>
         <tr>